stackitcloud/terraform-provider-stackit/docs/index.md

 > - setting the field in the provider block: `private_key` or `private_key_path`
 > - setting the environment variable: `STACKIT_PRIVATE_KEY_PATH`
 > - setting `STACKIT_PRIVATE_KEY_PATH` in the credentials file (see above)

-### Token flow

-> Is scheduled for deprecation and will be removed on December 17, 2025.

-Using this flow is less secure since the token is long-lived.
-You can provide the token in several ways:

-1. Setting the field `service_account_token` in the provider
-2. Setting the environment variable `STACKIT_SERVICE_ACCOUNT_TOKEN`
-3. Setting it in the credentials file (see above)

 # Backend configuration